-Stereoisomers – isomers that differ in the way the atoms are oriented in space, but not in which atoms are bonded to which atoms is called Stereoisomers.
+In simple words, isomers differ in the way the atoms are oriented in space, but not in which atoms are bonded to which atoms are called Stereoisomers.

-Polarimeter – an instrument used to measure optical activity of substance is known as the Polarimeter.
+Polarimeter – an instrument used to measure the optical activity of a substance is known as the Polarimeter.

 It is denoted by (+) or (d) ∗∗∗ do not confuse with D